Novaii-Yoder/CS579/Assignment10.md

 ![The leaked pointers](https://github.com/Novaii-Yoder/CS579/assets/52936757/ccd3ec2b-297b-4e14-b145-0efc31d86d1c)

 Now that we've leaked pointers we just have to determine which one to use and create an offset.
-Because of randomize stack locations we cant hardcode a return address to our shellcode, because everytime the program runs it would be different.
+Because of address space layout randomization (ASLR) we cant hardcode a return address to our shellcode, because everytime the program runs it would be different.
 So we have to to find the offset from one of the leaked pointers.
 I did this by using the corefiles that the cpu dumps when it crashes, so all I had to do was crash the program, which we already discovered how to do.
 After crashing the program I used the core file and pwntools to open it and view pointers and the stack.
 I used the stackpointer at the time of the crash and printed the stack around that pointer to get a glimpse of the stack.

 ![The printed stack](https://github.com/Novaii-Yoder/CS579/assets/52936757/875c6722-d68b-4812-9bb3-02e2baad3312)